-- 1. Appendix A, Changes in Existing Decommissioning, Restoration and Similar Liabilities), contained in Ind AS 16, Property, Plant and Equipment, makes reference to this Standard also. - 2.
-1Appendix A, Service Concession Arrangements contained in Ind AS 11, Construction Contracts, makes reference to this Standard also.
+- Appendix A, Changes in Existing Decommissioning, Restoration and Similar Liabilities), contained in Ind AS 16, Property, Plant and Equipment, makes reference to this Standard also. - 2.
+7Appendix D, Service Concession Arrangements contained in Ind AS 115, Revenue from Contracts with Customers, makes reference to this Standard also.

-1 Substituted vide Notification No. G.S.R.
-365(E) dated 30th March, 2016.
-Prior to substitution, paragraph read as under:
+Substituted vide Notification No. G.S.R.
+365(E) dated 30th March, 2016 and, thereafter, substituted vide Notification No. G.S.R.
+310(E) dated 28th March, 2018.